testinggospels/camouflage-docs/docs/http.md

 ## OpenAPI Conversion

-If you have access to the OpenAPI specification for the APIs/Endpoints you want to mock, Camouflage supports the conversion via the `camoswag` utility.
+If you have access to the OpenAPI specification for the APIs/Endpoints you want to mock, Camoflage supports the conversion via the `camoswag` utility.

 - To use `camoswag`, you would need your OpenAPI specification file in either .json or .yaml format.
 - You don't need to install `camoswag` locally on your machine, you can simply run the script using npx.
 - Run the command: `npx camoswag --spec ./swagger.yaml` or `npx camoswag --spec ./swagger.json`.
 (Replace file location with your spec file location)
 - If you would like to install camoswag locally, you can do so by running the command: `npm i -g camoswag`.
 For conversion use, `camoswag --spec ./swagger.yaml`
-- This would create a new folder with the name `camouflage-${current_timestamp}` containing the required folder structure and mock files corresponding to each endpoint defined in your spec file.
+- This would create a new folder with the name `camoflage-${current_timestamp}` containing the required folder structure and mock files corresponding to each endpoint defined in your spec file.
 - You can either delete or modify the dummy responses placed in the mockfiles as per your expectations.
-Once you are satisfied with the modifications, you can move the contents of the folder to your original `mocksDir` of your running Camouflage server.
+Once you are satisfied with the modifications, you can move the contents of the folder to your original `mocksDir` of your running Camoflage server.
 - Note that if your spec file doesn't contain a response defined for a given endpoint, `camoswag` would put the following default response in the mock file.

 ```javascript